 That is what we are really, really wishing in the Congo.
 Don’t isolate them.
 Engage them and they can listen.
 These are people who studied in the US.
 They are people who studied in Britain.
 These are people who studied in Paris, in other capitals in the world.
 They have that sentimental touch for these countries.
 They want to go to those countries.
 Nobody wants to be sanctioned and because of that the international community has leverage on the people inside the country who can help them reach a compromise that is beneficial for the communities and the international community at large.

-HOST: So, more engagement and interaction with the Congolese political players.
+Q: So, more engagement and interaction with the Congolese political players.

-JOHN KATUNGA: Absolutely.
+Katunga: Absolutely.
 It is key.
 It needs to be maintained.

 Africa Center Experts